 - Cannot consolidate secured debts (i.e. house, car, etc.)

 Types of Debt that Can Be Consolidated Using a Debt Consolidation Program

 Debt consolidation (management) programs are intended to help people with their unsecured debts (debt that is not secured by collateral, i.e. a house or a car).
-Credit card debt is the most commonly addressed through a debt consolidation program.
-However, all types of unsecured debt can be addressed including past medical bills, debt in collections, personal or payday loans, and repossessions.
+Credit card debt is the most commonly addressed through a DMP.
+However, almost all types of unsecured debt can be addressed including past medical bills, debt in collections, personal or payday loans, and repossessions.